jakob-bagterp/index-now-submit-sitemap-urls-action/docs/user-guide/parameters.md

     It is not recommended to submit the same URLs to multiple endpoints.
 Once you have successfully submitted to one [IndexNow](https://www.indexnow.org) endpoint, the IndexNow service is designed to propagate your URLs to other search engines, so you do not need to submit to multiple times.

 ### `urls`
 Optional.
-The URL(s) to be submitted.
+The URL(s) to be submitted to IndexNow.
 Can be an individual URL, e.g. `https://example.com`:

 ```yaml linenums="18" title=".github/workflows/submit_sitemap_to_index_now.yml"
           urls: https://example.com